 This is so normal, so don’t be shocked to know you might speak at a pace of 100 mph and put your audience in the dust.
 Know that if the speaker talks too quickly, the best presentation is a train wreck.
 The more familiar you are with the material, the more tempted you are to slow down!

 Next, cut the information into a 10-minute space to prevent you from attempting to suit a 30-minute presentation.
 A general rule of thumb is 1-2 minutes per diapositive, so you can be set to fail if you have 30 slides for a 30-minute presentation.
 Also, note that it will take longer to review heavy, dense slides, answer questions, or to interject stories.
 Please suggest splitting the material into two slides if you’re staying on a single slide for more than 4-5 minutes.
-Also, do not be too proud hesitant to use a postcard to remind you that you are slowing down on your podium or mirror!
+Also, do not be hesitant to use a postcard to remind yourself that you are slowing down on your podium or mirror!
 You’re going to be pleased you did!

 3. Practice as much as you can

 The best speakers frequently look like gliding on stage and presenting their lives effortlessly, but the reality is that the best speakers practice, practice, and practice!
 You are also more likely to stumble around the content while attempting to “wing it,” to read slides by chance, or to be rattled with questions.
 Also, you are not as trusting when you have not to practice much, and that lack of faith is a big time!